hddm-devs/hddm/docs/howto.rst

 enables stable parameter estimation even with outliers present.
 You can either specify a fixed probability for obtaining an outlier (e.g. 0.05 will assume 5% of the RTs are outliers) or estimate this from the data.
-In our experience, it does not seem to make a big difference.
+In practice, the precise value of p_outlier does not matter.
+Any value between 0.001 and 0.1, is enough to capture the outliers, and the effect on the recovered paramters is small.

 To instantiate a model with a fixed probability of getting an outlier run:

 ::